 Is Claude Worth Optimizing For?

-On its own, honestly, not much, and that is the right way to think about it.
+On its own, not much, though the gap is closing faster than most people realize.
 Claude is a smaller slice of AI chat usage than ChatGPT or Google's AI features, its web search is newer, and its retrieval is selective rather than exhaustive.
+The trajectory is the part to watch: Apptopia measured Claude at 10 percent of daily active users across the top seven US mobile chatbot apps in March 2026, up from under 2 percent in December 2025, still well behind ChatGPT's 38.7 percent.
 If you were picking one engine to obsess over, it would not be this one.

 Frequently Asked Questions